uprtcl/js-uprtcl/docs/guide/README.md

 ## Modules and UI Components

-\_Prtcl is building Intercreativity, a web-application that is similar to recent applications like Notion or Roam Research, but that is \_prtcl-compatible.
+\_Prtcl is building Intercreativity, a web-application that is similar to applications like Notion or Roam Research, but that is \_prtcl-compatible.

 Intercreativity is extensible and modules and UI components from Intercreativity, such as it's block-based text editor, are built to be reusable on other content-management applications.

 ## Ok!
 What's next then?

-**[\_Prtcl Architecture](/js-uprtcl/guide/01-core.concepts)**: An overview of \_Prtcl primitives used to handle linked objects from multiple platforms.
+**[Data Structures](/js-uprtcl/guide/01-core.concepts)**: An overview of \_Prtcl primitives used to handle linked objects from multiple platforms.